NOUREDDINE-1998/GestionCommandeCLIENT/README.md

 # GestionCommandeCLIENT

-it's an apk about management orders of clients with print list of clients also it's bills if you want ti login in you must enter login ans password
+it's an apk about management orders of clients with print list of clients also its bills if you want to login in, you must enter login and password
 login:  ADMIN
 password : ADMIN